fwullschleger/karabiner-hyperkey/README.md

+> [!NOTE]
+> You can find my implementation in the branch [fw](https://github.com/fwullschleger/karabiner-hyperkey/tree/fw)

-# @mxstbr's Karabiner Elements configuration
+# Karabiner Hyper Key configuration

 If you like TypeScript and want your Karabiner configuration maintainable & type-safe, you probably want to use the custom configuration DSL / generator I created in `rules.ts` and `utils.ts`!